levz0r/gmail-tester/README.md

 - `include_body`: boolean.
 Set to `true` to fetch decoded email bodies.
 - `before`: Date.
 Filter messages received _after_ the specified date.
 - `after`: Date.
 Filter messages received _before_ the specified date.
+- `label`: String.
+The default label is 'INBOX', but can be changed to 'SPAM', 'TRASH' or a custom label.
+For a full list of built-in labels, see https://developers.google.com/gmail/api/guides/labels?hl=en

 **Returns:**
 An array of `email` objects with the following fields:<br>